 Additionally, in June 1997, Distribuidora de Television Digital S.A. ("Telefonica"), a DBS joint venture in Spain, selected EchoStar to supply digital set-top boxes for its satellite television service which commenced operations in September 1997.
 Revenues from Telefonica's initial order of 100,000 digital set-top boxes are expected to approximate \$40.0 million.
-EchoStar expects to begin delivery of set-top boxes to Telefonica in September 1997 and to fulfill approximately one-half of the contract during the remainder of 1997.
+EchoStar began delivery of set-top boxes to Telefonica and expects to fulfill approximately one-half of the contract during the remainder of 1997.
 EchoStar expects to fulfill the remainder of the contract during early 1998 and while there can be no assurance, hopes to receive further orders during 1998.